-- Make It Yours website (first available with 2025 information on November 4)-Visit trc.makeityoursource.com to learn about your coverage options, and choosing the right coverage for you and your family. - Your Carrier Connection (available through the Make It Yours website)-Visit each carrier's preview site to get up to speed on provider networks, prescription drug information, and other carrier resources. - The TRC Benefit Enrollment website and Alight Mobile app-When it's time to enroll, log on to the TRC Benefit Enrollment website at digital.alight.com/trc or the Alight Mobile app (available through the Apple App Store or Google Play) to compare your options and prices, get helpful decision support, and enroll. - During enrollment, use the Help Me Choose tool for personalized coverage recommendations.
-Learn more about Help Me Choose before enrollment begins. - TRC Benefit Service Center-You can reach a customer service representative by web chat or by scheduling an appointment through the TRC Benefit Enrollment website.
-You can also call the TRC Benefit Service Center at 1.833.793.0803 from 8:00 a.m. to 8:00 p.m.
-ET, Monday through
+- Make It Yours website-Visit trc.makeityoursource.com to learn about the exchange, your coverage options, and choosing the right coverage for you and your family. - Your Carrier Connection (available through the Make It Yours website)-Visit each carrier's preview site to get up to speed on provider networks, prescription drug information, and other carrier resources. - The TRC Benefit Enrollment website and Alight Mobile app-When it's time to enroll, log on to the TRC Benefit Enrollment website at digital.alight.com/trc or the Alight Mobile app (available through the Apple App Store or Google Play) to compare your options and prices, get helpful decision support, and enroll.

-Friday.
+TRC Benefit Service Center-You can reach a customer service representative by web chat or by calling the TRC Benefit Service Center at 1.833.793.0803 from 8:00 a.m. to 8:00 p.m.
+ET, Monday through Friday.
 If you don't connect with a representative right away, you will be given the option to save your place in line and be called back.

-Managing your benefits beginning January 1:
+Managing your benefits throughout the year: